reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/12100/README.md

 ### Code Explanation
 * `Board`: The class that expresses whole game.
 * `GameCase`: The class that expresses a case that can happen while a user is playing the game, whose condition is given by inputs.
-* `printGame`: The debugging function to traack the information on game.
+* `printGame`: The debugging function to track the information on game.
 </details>